 bubbly, some herbs and some spice.
 A super fun, easy to make, crowd-pleasing sangria that will definitely

 taste like summer!

 Cut the peach in half, remove the pit and then slice each half in slices.

 Thinly slice the orange and the apple and cut each slice in half.
 Carefully remove any seeds.

-Add the cinnamon stick, the mint (if used) and the white Port and mix them a little bit around.
-Leave it to macerate in the fridge for 30 minutes.
+Add the cinnamon stick, the mint (if used) and the Port and mix them around.
+Leave to macerate in the fridge for 30 minutes.

-When it's time to serve, remove from the fridge and add the white wine and the tonic.
+When it's time to serve, remove from the fridge and add the white wine and the sparkling water.

 Add ice cubes to each glass, so they don't dilute the sangria in the picther.

 You can do the same version with red wine and it will still be delicious!
 Use a fresh and fruity red wine from Portugal.